vaykoActual/living-la-vida-vegan/README.md

 ## Overview

-_**Living La Vida, Vegan** is an application that allows you to store all your favorite vegan recipes _
+_**Living La Vida, Vegan** is an application that allows you to create and account where you can store all your favorite vegan recipes, whether it's your own yummy creation or a borrowed best._

 <br>